cookieMr/containerSpringApp/README.md

 To run both containerized databases run the following command in the same location as the `docker-compose.yml` file `docker-compose up`.
 Run the following command to clean everything up `docker-compose down`.
+Both databases are started regardless of Spring profile.
+This is a pet project, so I am ok with that.

+A chosen Spring profile is hardcoded into this `docer-compose.yml` file.
+By default, it's set to `postgres` Spring profile.

-These commands can be merge into one command for ease of use:
+These commands can be merged into one command for ease of use.
+It is important to recompile the Spring Boot App with `mvn clean install` so that updated Jar file is picked up by `docker-compose` tool.
 ```
-docker-compose down && docker-compose up
+docker-compose down && mvn clean install && docker-compose up
 ```

-## Internal links
+## Internal (localhost) links

 1. Local [OpenAPI Specification 3.0](http://localhost:8080/api/swagger-ui/).
 2. Local [H2 console](http://localhost:8080/api/h2-console) (only if